fastrizwaan/flatpak-wine32/README.md

 ### Screenshots
-#### Proton-64-GE-1 open Uninstaller, as winefile is not available in Proton
 ##### Select filetype: *.exe and open the program you want to run
 ![](https://github.com/fastrizwaan/flatpak-wine/raw/main/Screenshots/proton_01.png)
 #### Application is visible in Menu